Crystal Falls Township, Michigan

 Crystal Falls Township is a civil township of Iron County in the Upper Peninsula of the U.S. state of Michigan.
 As of the 2000 census, the township population was 1,722.
-The city of Crystal Falls is located in the southern portion of the township, but is administratively autonomous.
+In 2020, its population declined to 1,647.
+The city of Crystal Falls is almost completely surrounded by the township, but it is administratively autonomous from the township.

 Geography

 According to the United States Census Bureau, the township has a total area of 235.2 sqmi, of which 228.7 sqmi is land and 6.4 sqmi (2.74%) is water.